-- 3.12.1 In adults with type 1 diabetes who have a low BMI or unexplained weight loss, assess markers of coeliac disease. - 3.12.2 Be alert to the possibility of the development of other autoimmune disease in adults with type 1 diabetes (including Addison's disease and pernicious anaemia).
-For advice on monitoring for thyroid disease, see recommendation 3.16.41.
+- 3.12.1 In adults with type 1 diabetes who have unexplained weight loss, assess for coeliac disease.
+For guidance on testing for coeliac disease, see NICE's guideline on coeliac disease. [updated 2024] - 3.12.2 Be alert to the possibility of the development of other autoimmune disease in adults with type 1 diabetes (including Addison's disease and pernicious anaemia).
+For advice on monitoring for thyroid disease, see recommendation 13.16.45.